-Jack Milroy: Cut Out is the first substantial publication on the work of the prolific British artist Jack Milroy who has been active for over 50 years.
-The book explores Milroy’s extensive artistic career, highlighting his repurposing of materials—from illustrated books and posters, to maps and packaging—as a means for creating expansive, yet intricate, artworks.
+Jack Milroy: Cut Out is the first substantial publication on the work of prolific British artist Jack Milroy, who has been active for over 50 years.
+The book explores Milroy's extensive artistic career, highlighting his repurposing of materials—from illustrated books and posters to maps and packaging—as a means for creating expansive, yet intricate, artworks.

-Accompanying Milroy’s works is an essay by William Packer, the former Financial Times Art Critic.
-Packer has written about the artist’s work for many years and has an astute understanding of the work, exemplified in this new, specially commissioned text.
+Accompanying Milroy's work is an essay by William Packer, the former Financial Times art critic.
+Packer has written about the artist's work for many years and has an astute understanding of his oeuvre, exemplified in this new, specially commissioned text.